Call For Artists to Display and Sell their work in the Clark Center Lobby 2024

 Art pieces are juried for content acceptability and 10 artists will be selected to display their work for two consecutive months.

-Our art gallery is open to the public during our Box Office hours which are Tuesday-Friday 1pm-6pm and Saturday 12pm-4pm.
+Our Visual Arts Exhibit is open to the public during our Box Office hours which are Tuesday-Friday 1pm-6pm and Saturday 12pm-4pm.

 For more information, please contact our business office at 805-489-4196 or firstname.lastname@example.org

 Linda DeRosa is a versatile artist specializing in abstract paintings and photography.
 In her exhibition you can see Linda’s artistic vision through her photography of epic landscapes.
 For Linda, these expertly captured images are fond memories of time spent with her daughter exploring Canadian National Parks.
 She has always been captivated by the contrasting landscape of Canada compared to her sunny home in California.
 Her favorite part of the creative process is searching for spectacular landscapes and close-ups in nature.
 Linda is also intrigued by the countless combinations of textures, layers, and colors available through digital manipulation of her original photographs.